Seven Secretaries of the SKOJ: Deaths

-In the spring of 1929, Marganović was living clandestinely under a false identity in a small room in the backyard of one house in Zagreb.
-In April, Marganović was to meet Oreški and one other member of the SKOJ on a street in Zagreb to discuss clandestine printing of some leaflets.
+In the spring of 1929, Marganović was living clandestinely under a false identity in a small room in the backyard of a house in Zagreb.
+In April, Marganović was to meet Oreški and one other member of the SKOJ on a street in Zagreb to discuss the clandestine printing of some leaflets.
 But, the police agents were following them, and before Oreški arrived, they approached and arrested Marganović and the other man.
-Police was still unaware of who the arrested men were, but found some communist notes in Marganović's pocket.
+Police were still unaware of who the arrested men were, but found some communist notes in Marganović's pocket.
 During the interrogation, Marganović was silent.
-After that, the police submitted him to brutal beatings for ten days, but could not even find out his true identity.
+After that, the police subjected him to brutal beatings for ten days, but could not even find out his true identity.
 They only found out that the man was Marganović in July, after some arrested communists had betrayed him.
-After that, the torture was continued on the daily basis.
+After that, the torture was continued on a daily basis.
 On 31 July, two shots were heard from the prison, and Marganović's body fell from the window.
 According to the official records, he committed suicide by jumping from the hallway window while being taken to the interrogation.

 In the meantime, Mijo Oreški and his wife Agata left Zagreb and moved to Samobor.
 He conducted secret meetings with other communists in a nearby forest.
 On 25 July 1929, Mišić and Slavko Oreški (Mijo's brother) came to the house where Mijo lived.
 On 27 July, policemen came to the house and climbed the stairs before the tenants noticed them.
 Police opened fire and immediately killed Slavko.
 Mijo and Mišić managed to respond with their guns.
-Policemen retreated, by continued to monitor the house and shoot at the window.
+Policemen retreated, but continued to monitor the house and shoot at the window.
 While Mišić was shooting at the police, Mijo and Agata were destroying compromising documents.
 Later, the two also joined the gunfight.
 Mijo and Mišić were killed by the police fire, while Agata was wounded but survived.